Product Configuration

 4. Deprecated

-Warning state for sunset releases:
+Warning state for sunset releases:- Remains functional and accessible

 - Includes deprecation notifications